 You still have an AAA form, but this time each section has slight differences.
 In this way, you have the feeling that the same section repeats over and over though you hear little changes.

 The modifications of the modified strophic form are indicated with one or more apostrophe marks: A A’ A’’

 House of the Rising Sun – The Animals

 Variation form is the process of transforming a musical theme through a sequence of variations.
-Unlikely the strophic form, here the repetitions of the first theme come with serious changes or even transformations.
+Here, the repetitions of the first theme come with serious changes.
 Still, you hear some characteristics of the theme in these variated sections.

 There are two types of variation forms:

 1. Continuous Variation

 Continuous variation introduces a brief theme that concludes on a 5th (dominant) chord, especially in Baroque period works.
 Without a pause or break between, the same short theme is replayed.